 With all that there is to know, why not call The Loan Tree for assistance in navigating the application and approval process.

-When it comes to renovations, the HomeStyle mortgage offers a generous range of costs for inclusion in the loan including:
+When it comes to renovations, the HomeStyle and Choicer mortgage allow for a generous range of costs for inclusion in the mortgage including:

 Once the loan closes, the work must begin within 30 days and must be completed within 6 months.
-A HomeStyle Consultant or appraiser will inspect all work and submit a completion certificate to Fannie Mae before funds can be paid to your general contractor for that completed phase of the work.
+A Consultant will inspect all work and submit a completion certificate for that phase of the work before funds can be paid to your General Contractor for that completed phase of the work.
 Any unused renovation reserves left over after the renovations are completed can be used for additional work or be paid as a principal reduction of the mortgage.

 What to do while the work is underway:

-If the Consultant determine that the property is uninhabitable during the renovation phase, up to 6 months mortgage payments may also be financed into the new mortgage to pay for the principal and interest, the homeowner’s insurance and property taxes without disruptions.
+If the Consultant determines that the property is uninhabitable during the renovation phase, up to 6 months mortgage payments may also be financed into the new mortgage.

-What’s the Difference Between the HomeStyle Mortgage and FHA 203k Mortgage?
+What’s the Difference Between the HomeStyle or Choicer and an FHA 203k Loan?

-Fannie Mae HomeStyle and FHA 203k mortgages both offer the ability to finance improvements in concert with a purchase or refinance of your home.
-The HomeStyle loan’s minimum down payment is around 5 percent, while FHA 203k’s is only 3.5 percent.
-While the FHA 203K allows for mortgage amounts up to 110% of the “after improved” value of your home, the Homestyle is capped at only 95%.
-The HomeStyle also typically requires higher qualifying credit scores but feature lower closing costs than those commonly charged on FHA 203k loans.
+The HomeStyle or Choicer and FHA 203k mortgages both offer the ability to finance improvements in concert with a purchase or refinance of your home.
+The HomeStyle and Choicer require a minimum down payment of 5%, while FHA 203k only requires 3.5%.
+While the FHA 203K allows for mortgage amounts up to 110% of the "after improved" value of your home, the Homestyle or Choicer is capped at only 95%.
+The HomeStyle and Choicer also typically require a higher qualifying credit score and feature lower closing costs than those commonly charged on FHA 203k loans.

-What makes the HomeStyle program so unique is that it allows for the financing of primary residences, second homes as well as 1 unit investment properties.
-Just like with the FHA 203K program, the borrower must use an approved, licensed general contractor to do the renovation work….as selected by you.
+What makes the HomeStyle and Choicer program so unique is that they allow for the financing of 1-4 unit primary residences, second homes as well as 1 unit investment properties.
+As with all of our renovation mortgage products, the borrower must use licensed and insured professionals to do the renovation work.

 Why not call or email us for additional information at 732-988-5000 202 or akelly@theloantree.com.
 Or you can click here MORE INFORMATION and we will respond to your request as soon as possible.